Cardi B: Products and endorsements

-In February 2017, she partnered with M.A.C and Rio Uribe's Gypsy Sport for a New York Fashion Week event.
+In February 2017, she partnered with MAC Cosmetics and Rio Uribe's Gypsy Sport for a New York Fashion Week event.
 Her April appearance in i-Ds "A-Z of Music" video was sponsored by designer Marc Jacobs, and she made the cover of The Faders July/August 2017 Summer Music issue.
 Tom Ford's Cardi B-inspired lipstick, named after her, was released in September 2018.
 It sold out within 24 hours.
 In November, she released a clothing line collection with Fashion Nova.
 The same month she partnered with Reebok, promoting the brand's Aztrek sneaker.

 In partnership with Reebok, she released a footwear and apparel collection in 2020, inspired by her personal style and paying homage to "classic 80s styling" and motifs.
 She released her second collection with Reebok in 2021, titled "Let Me Be...In My World", comprising sneakers, tracksuits, and corsets, inspired by everyday life in New York City.
 The third collection with the brand, "Mommy & Me", was released in May 2021 in recognition of Mother's Day, which includes Cardi's iteration of Club C shoes for adults, children, and infants.
 The next, titled "Let Me Be...Enchanted" was released in two parts in June and July 2022; it was revealed to be inspired by "a state of enchantment and euphoria" and included crop tops, faux fur jackets, and leotards along with footwear.
 The fifth and final collection, "Let Me Be...Next Level Energy", was also released in two parts in September and December 2022, concluding her four-year partnership with Reebok.
 Inspired by Cardi B's "unmatched energy", the collection consisted of bodysuits, crop tops, footwear, leggings, and woven jackets—of a color palette based on crystals.

 Cardi B teamed up with Pepsi for three television commercials, which aired during the Super Bowl LIII, the 61st Annual Grammy Awards, and Christmas.
 In early 2019, Cardi also joined other hip hop artists (including her husband Offset, as part of Migos) in releasing her flavors of snack food Rap Snacks: two flavors of chips, and two of popcorn.
 The bags' artwork was designed by Jai Manselle and inspired by the cover of Invasion of Privacy.
 In December 2021, Cardi B partnered with PLBY Group Inc. as creative director in residence for Playboy and founding member of Centerfold, a creator-driven website in the works.
 The partnership also includes fashion and sexual wellness products.